johnstonskj/thrift-specs/docs/specification.md

 ## IDL used

-The IDL used in the examples is based upon the Thrift IDL itself, however we add an `interface` keyword with an identical lexical form to the existing `service` but intended to describe abstractions.
+The IDL used in the examples is based upon the Thrift IDL itself, however we treat the existing `service` as an interface intended to describe abstractions.

 ## BNF notation used in this document